zjunlp/ChatCell/README.md

 After preparing instructions for each specific task, follow the steps below to merge the datasets using the `merge.py` script.

--

-- **🔍Merge data**

-  - In `merge.py`, configure the JSON file paths by specifying the locations for three distinct datasets - training, validation, and testing.
-These datasets originate from sources such as `GSE117872`, `GSE149383`, and `mouse`.
-Ensure these paths point to the JSON files previously generated.
+- Ensure that the paths for `train_json_file_path`, `val_json_file_path`, and `test_json_file_path` are correctly set to point to the JSON files you previously generated for each dataset, such as `GSE117872`, `GSE149383`, and `mouse`.
+- Run `python merge.py` to start the merging process.
+This will combine the specified training, validation, and testing datasets into a unified format, ready for further analysis or model training.

 **Step2: Train and Generate Execution**